of mesothelioma victims are veterans

-One of the many great tragedies of the extensive asbestos exposure that military members and veterans experienced is that their families were also put at risk.
-Anyone who lives in a home with someone who is daily exposed to asbestos on the job is also exposed.
+One of the many great tragedies of military asbestos use is the harm caused to the families of veterans.
+Anyone living with someone exposed to asbestos on the job is also exposed.

 Another issue with asbestos in the military is that many retired veterans continued to work in the same field as they did while in active service.
-This means that for many, the exposure to asbestos continued in their second careers, like plumbing, construction, or boiler work.
+For many veterans the exposure to asbestos continued in their second careers, like plumbing, construction, or boiler work.

-Free consultation with Dave, our Patient Advocate, on how to quickly recover compensation from the $30 Billion Asbestos Trusts, Veteran Benefits, and by Filing Legal Claims.
+Free consultation with Dave, our Patient Advocate, on how to quickly recover compensation from the $30 billion asbestos trust, veteran benefits, and by filing legal claims.

-Get started now on recovering from the $30 Billion in Asbestos Trusts Funds, VA Benefits and/or Filing a Legal Claim.
+Get started now on recovering from the $30 billion in Asbestos Trust Funds, veteran benefits and/or filing a legal claim.

 Ship and Shipyard Asbestos Exposure

-One of the most asbestos-rich environments in the U.S. military was on ships and in shipyards in the Navy.
-Nearly every part of each ship had some asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.
+Nearly every part of each ship built and used in the U.S. Navy had some asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.

-Navy veterans have the highest rates of asbestos-related illnesses of all military veterans because they experienced more exposure generally.
+Navy veterans have the highest rates of asbestos-related illnesses of all military veterans.
 The highest-risk areas of battleships include the pump rooms, engine rooms, and boiler rooms.
-Navy men and women who worked in these areas have experienced the most exposure to asbestos.
-This is because of the content of asbestos in these parts of the ships, but also because ventilation in the below-decks areas was poor and workers breathed in a lot of asbestos fibers as a result.
+Sailors who worked in these areas had the most exposure to asbestos.
+This is because of the content of asbestos, but also because ventilation in the below-decks areas was poor and workers breathed in a lot of asbestos fibers as a result.

-Living with mesothelioma is costly.
-There are many benefits available to veterans who have been diagnosed with mesothelioma or other asbestos-related diseases.
+Living with mesothelioma is costly, but there are benefits available to veterans with a diagnosis of asbestos-related diseases.
 The VA has recognized mesothelioma as a service-connected condition.
-Those who have been impacted are entitled to VA Health Care, Disability Compensation, and Dependency & Indemnity Compensation.
+Those impacted are entitled to VA Health Care, Disability Compensation, and Dependency & Indemnity Compensation.

-Among these renowned physicians serving veterans are Abraham Lebenthal, M.D. of the Boston VA Healthcare System and Brigham & Women’s Hospital, and Robert Cameron, M.D. of the VA Greater Los Angeles Healthcare System and the UCLA Medical Center.
+Among the renowned mesothelioma specialists serving veterans are Abraham Lebenthal, M.D. of the Boston VA Healthcare System and Brigham & Women’s Hospital; and Robert Cameron, M.D. of the VA Greater Los Angeles Healthcare System and the UCLA Medical Center.

 Boston VA Healthcare System and Brigham & Women’s Hospital

 Disability compensation is a monthly benefit the VA offers to those with proven service-related disabilities.
 The amount a veteran is entitled to receive varies based upon diagnosis and degree of disability.
-Mesothelioma has been determined to be 100 percent disabling, which means that a mesothelioma diagnosis generally entitles a veteran to the maximum monthly benefit.
+Mesothelioma has been determined to be 100% disabling, which means that it usually entitles a veteran to the maximum monthly benefit.

 Dependency and Indemnity Compensation

-Benefits for DIC are $1,195 per month and can be provided for spouses of veterans who were already receiving disability benefits, but also for those who were not.
+Benefits for DIC are $1,195 per month.
 The surviving spouse may need to provide evidence of asbestos exposure, the illness, and how that contributed to the death.

 Clinical Trials for Veterans

-In addition to receiving medical treatment, veterans may apply to participate in a variety of clinical trials that are funded by drug companies, mesothelioma treatment centers and the National Institutes of Health, all of which study experimental treatments to evaluate safety and effectiveness.
+In addition to receiving medical treatment, veterans may apply to participate in clinical trials testing experimental treatments.
+These are funded by drug companies, mesothelioma treatment centers, and the National Institutes of Health.

 Contact us today at 1-800-692-8608 for more information about the latest clinical trials and eligibility requirements.
 Space is very limited so contact us as soon as possible.